Jm466/generic_array/Readme.md

 ```

 Returns an unmodifiable pointer to the value at `position`.
-Returns aborts the program if `position` its outside of bounds or the value is unset.
+Returns aborts the program if `position` its outside of bounds or the value is uset.

 ---